-Complaints and grievances are referred to, and resolved by, the Classroom Teachers, Junior School Stage Leaders, Deputy Head of College and the Head of College.
+Complaints and grievances are referred to, and resolved by, the Classroom Teachers, Head of Junior School, Deputy Head of College and the Head of College.
 All complaints are investigated and, depending on the severity, of the complaint, any, or all, of the persons mentioned above may be involved in the resolution.
 Welfare complaints may also involve the College Priest, College Counsellor, School Investigator or/and external bodies (eg DOCS or other Child Protection Authorities).